jeftegoes/AwsOverview/Machine Learning/Amazon Q.md

   - Generate new code
 - **Troubleshoot**
   - Understand errors in AWS Glue jobs
-  - Provide step-by-step instructions, to root cause and resolve your issues.
+  - Provide step-by-step instructions, to root cause and resolve our issues.

 # 9. PartyRock

 - GenAI app-building playground (powered by Amazon Bedrock).
-- Allows you to experiment creating GenAI apps with various FMs (no coding or AWS account required).
+- Allows us to experiment creating GenAI apps with various FMs (no coding or AWS account required).
 - UI is similar to Amazon Q Apps (with less setup and no AWS account required).